yonkahlon/Zenject/README.md

     // This is also what you would typically use for primitive types Container.BindInstance(5.13f);
     Container.BindInstance("foo");

+    // Or, if you have many instances, you can use BindInstances Container.BindInstances(5.13f, "foo", new Foo());
     ```

 1. **FromMethod** - Create via a custom method